dylan-lee94/CF-Projects/Numerical-Methods/README.md

 # Numerical Methods for Finance
-Pricing of vanilla and exotic options using the Binomial Model, Monte Carlo Methods, Fast Fourier Transforms and Black–Scholes–Merton Model.
+- Pricing of vanilla and exotic options using the Binomial Model, Monte Carlo Methods, Fast Fourier Transforms and Black–Scholes–Merton Model.
+- sampling methods